Interested-Deving-1896/kde-eco-website/content/blog/2023-03-18-sok23-kde-eco-selenium-project.md

 #### Community Bonding (SoK’23)

-I am thankful to my mentors Emmanuel Charruau and Harald Sitter for taking time to help me by providing resources and solving my doubts.
+I'm thankful to my mentors Emmanuel Charruau and Harald Sitter for taking the time to help me by providing resources and solving my doubts.

+I'm very thankful to Harald Sitter for enhancing the selenium-webdriver-at-spi.

 I am also thankful to you for taking the time to read this update.
 If you would like to access the scripts, they can be found [here](https://invent.kde.org/nitintejuja/feep/-/tree/selenium/tools/KdeEcoTestSelenium/scripts).